 The Members or Freemen of the Company are admitted according to the Criteria for Membership, upon submission of an application and payment of the subscriptions due.

 The Clerk is appointed by the Court and is the senior permanent officer of the Company.

-The Company has seven standing committees which reflect its main activities:
+The Company has six standing committees which reflect its main activities:

 Charity & Education